ropensci/tsbox/README.md

 Time Series Toolbox
 ===================

-A toolbox to deal with time series in R. Built around a set of converters, that *reliably* convert time series stored as`ts`, `xts`, `data.frame` or `data.table` to each other.
-Because this works, we can define a set of tools that work *identically* for each class.
-And, we can write a plot method that *just works*.
+A toolbox to deal with time series in R. Built around a set of converters, which *reliably* convert time series stored as`ts`, `xts`, `data.frame` or `data.table` to each other.
+Because this works, we can define a set of tools that work *the same way* for each class.
+And, we can write a plot function that *just works*!

 To install:
 ```